 A relaxed day of fishing, whether from a small canoe with light line or a well-equipped aluminum fishing boat, is still one of mankind’s treasured experiences.
 The smell of fresh fish in the pan, mixed with the aroma of wood and forest is a vacation highlight.
 Lake Temagami offers the mighty lake trout, pickerel (walleye), smallmouth bass, northern pike, and whitefish.

 At Canusa Vacations, we offer the rental of 14 foot Lund Deep Fishermen aluminum boats, 15 HP Mercury motors, and 16 foot Grumman aluminum canoes.
 There is plenty of docking space as each cottage has its own dock, and we have no docking fees.
-For the convenience of our guests, we have available for sale: ice, maps, gas, oil, live bait, and fishing licences.
+For the convenience of our guests, we have available for sale: ice, maps, gas, oil, and live bait.
 We also provide a fish cleaning hut (with running water) and freezer service.

 For more information on fishing licences and fishing regulations on Lake Temagami, see our links section.